 Note: In this post we’re going to show you how to analyze a variety of factors to better understand the viability of your product idea is.
 We will do this by using our own product choice, a coconut oil hair care product, as a case study.

-As we mentioned in our last post, no single factor can give you 100% confidence in your product choice, rather it’s a combination of many factors that will help you paint a more complete picture and will allow you to make the best possible decision.
+It's important to remember that no single factor can give you 100% confidence in your product choice.
+Rather, it’s a combination of many factors that will help you paint a more complete picture and will allow you to make the best possible decision.

 Make, manufacture, wholesale or dropship

 Before we get into our evaluation, we first need to recognize that there are several ways we can build a business around a coconut oil for hair care product.
-The first step is to decide how we want to build this business, and we have a few options:
+The first step is to decide how we want to build this business: make, manufacture, wholesale, or dropship.

 - Make - We can make a coconut oil based hair care product relatively easy.
 We were quickly able to find recipes and ingredients available online to make our own unique hair care product.
 We’re lucky in that a product like this doesn’t require sophisticated processes or hard-to-find ingredients.
 Making a product like this would be relatively easy and inexpensive.
 Purchasing in small quantities to make our initial product means our margins will be smaller but as a new product and brand, we would also have full control over the pricing and a lower inventory risk.